 On the Fox tungsten property, the large area containing positive tungsten in stream sediment, surface rock and drill core samples are thought to be indicative of a strong mineral system and recent drill results are comparable to some of the highest grade tungsten projects on a global scale.

-Currently, the Company is preparing to submit to the Provincial Government a five year plan intended to advance the Fox property with access road construction, trenching, drilling and bulk sampling, with a goal of achieving feasibility status.
+The Company has received a permit for a five year plan including trenching, drilling and bulk sampling, with a goal of achieving a resource and feasibility status.